 The Volunteer Speakers Bureau maintains a database of volunteer speakers who are willing to make classroom presentation.
 We are always in search of new presenters who will enhance and enrich our curriculum.

-- All volunteer applicants must complete the online Application to Volunteer.
-Be sure to check the speakers box in the Task Information.
-You may also email a description of your topic to email@example.com a brief synopsis of your topic.
+- All volunteer applicants must complete the online application to volunteer.
+Be sure to check the speakers box in Functions.
+You may also email a brief synopsis of your topic to email@example.com.

-- After processing and receiving approval of your Application to Volunteer, an email will be sent to the schools informing them of your available topic.
+- After approval of your application to volunteer, an email will be sent to the schools informing them of your available topic.
 This email is sent twice a year.

 - An interested teacher will contact you directly to make all arrangements regarding your presentation.